-3.26 Schedule BRDB_CLR_BRANCH
+3.28 Schedule BRDB_CLR_BRANCH

-This schedule runs after BRDB_FROM_EMDB2 completes and will not initiate if time threshold 01:05 has been breached.
+This schedule runs after BRDB_FROM_EMDB completes and is stopped at 01:05.
 The called job archives and then deletes transactions for all closed branches.
 This schedule is run on 1 instance at any one time.

-Schedule BRDB_CLR_BRANCH depends on the completion of schedule BRDB_FROM_EMDB2.
+Schedule BRDB_CLR_BRANCH depends on the completion of schedule BRDB_FROM_EMDB.
 This job is stopped at 01:05 irrespective of whether it has completed already (outstanding transactions will be rolled back and picked up the following night).

-3.26.2 Job BRDBX037_CLEAR_BRDATA
+3.28.2 Job BRDBX037_CLEAR_BRDATA